jackgilbride999/Github-Access/README.md

 (...)
 ```

-### Usage
+## Usage
-For ease of use the project, including dependencies, is compiled into an **executable JAR file**.
-The JAR file is compiled for Java 8 or later.
-To execute the program, navigate to '/Workspace', then enter 'java -j Github-Access.jar' on the command line.
+For ease of use the project, including dependencies, is compiled into an *executable JAR file*.
+The JAR file is compiled for Java 8 or later, so you must have that installed on your machine.
+To execute the program, navigate to `/Workspace`, then enter `java -j Github-Access.jar` on the command line.
 The program should then run, connected to standard input and standard output.
-Once you have entered your credentials, you may enter 'quit' to exit the program.
+Once you have entered your credentials, you may enter `quit` to exit the program.